Last updated 8th Feb 2021

-Data is processed for the purpose of allowing you to receive and fulfils orders from your customers.
-Including secondary reasons that support the main reasons, such as analysing data to operate, enhance and/ or improve the service.
+Data is processed for the purpose of allowing you to receive and fulfil orders from your customers.
+Including secondary reasons that support the main reasons, such as analysing data to operate, enhance and/ or improve the service and to provide support.

 18. TERM, TERMINATION and EFFECTS OF TERMINATION

-This agreement comes into force on the date signed below in this agreement and has an initial term of twelve months, unless it is terminated in accordance with these terms.
-Thereafter, if not already terminated, it will renew automatically for a successive twelve month period, unless terminated in accordance with these terms.
+This agreement comes into force on the date you agree to this agreement and submit the completed form into our systems, it will renew automatically each month, unless terminated in accordance with these terms.